vyrjana/pyimpspec/README.md

 ### Kramers-Kronig tests

-The three tests (i.e. complex, real, and imaginary) described in _"A linear Kramers-Kronig transform test for immittance data validation"_ by Bernard A. Boukamp (_Journal of the Electrochemical Society_, **1995**, 142, 6, pp. 1885-1894, DOI: 10.1149/1.2044210) are implemented in _pyimpspec_.
+The three tests (i.e. complex, real, and imaginary) described in _"A linear Kramers-Kronig transform test for immittance data validation"_ by Bernard A. Boukamp (_Journal of the Electrochemical Society_, **1995**, 142, 6, pp. 1885-1894, DOI: 10.1149/1.2044210) are implemented in pyimpspec.
 A variant of the complex test that uses CNLS to perform the fitting is also included.

-The procedure described in _"A method for improving the robustness of linear Kramers-Kronig validity tests"_ by Michael Schönleber, Dino Klotz, and Ellen Ivers-Tiffée (_Electrochimica Acta_, **2014**, 131, pp. 20-27, DOI: 10.1016/j.electacta.2014.01.034) is also implemented in _pyimpspec_.
+The procedure described in _"A method for improving the robustness of linear Kramers-Kronig validity tests"_ by Michael Schönleber, Dino Klotz, and Ellen Ivers-Tiffée (_Electrochimica Acta_, **2014**, 131, pp. 20-27, DOI: 10.1016/j.electacta.2014.01.034) is also implemented in pyimpspec.

 The relevant functions return `KramersKronigResult` objects that include:
 - The fitted `Circuit` object that is generated as part of the test.